matthiasludwig/colaboratory/cc_webdev/html_css/flex.md

 ## Align items

-Define how the individual items should be aligned from tosp to bottom
+Define how the individual items should be aligned from top to bottom

 **Example:** `align-item: flex-start, flex-end, center, baseline, stretch;`